weng-lab/krews/docs/workflows.md

 Task functions run for each input, but the same task params are passed in each time.

 Both types of params have a required generic type (again, the stuff in <>'s).
 This type just needs to be able to deserialize from our config.
 It's highly recommended that you use a data class for this as well.
-See the config section for more on this.
+See the [configurations page](config.md) for more on this.

 Here's what this looks like on our previous example: